Recent rule updates:

 C. COED LEAGUE RULES

-Two (2) females are required in the field of play at all times in a Coed league.
-The goalkeeper may count as one of these two.
-In the event two females are not available for a team at any given time during the match, a team may play down a player, as long as there are at least five total players on the field.
-If either player receives a yellow or red card, the remaining players on the field cannot exceed five (5) males.
-All goals will count the same, whether scored by a female or male player.
+No more than five (5) men are allowed in the field of play at any time in a Coed 7v7 league - two (2) players must not be men (the goalkeeper may count as one of these two players).
+In order to satisfy this requirement, a team may play with only five (5) or six (6) players - there must be at least five total players on the field though.
+If any player receives a yellow or red card, the remaining players on the field still cannot exceed five (5) men.

 D. OVER-30 LEAGUE RULES

-Over-30 teams may only have up to TWO players under age 30; one of these two players must already be 29 by the first game date of the season, the other must be at least 28 by the first game date of the season.
+All players must already be 30 or older by the first game date of the season, no exceptions.
 All players must present ID with age verification upon request by the referee or staff in order to participate.

-ALL players must already be 30 or older by the first game date of the season, no exceptions.
+All players must already be 40 or older by the first game date of the season, no exceptions.
 All players must present ID with age verification upon request by the referee or staff in order to participate.